alanng10/class-lang/Docue/Article/English/a.md

 The English uses the word "him" instead of the word "her".

 The English uses the word "i" instead of the word "I".

+The English uses the word "is" instead of the word "are".

+The English uses root word for verb.